ccnyplanetarium/ccnyplanetarium.github.io/sci-vis.md

 ## Science Visualization

 We specialize in turning scientific data into memorable and informative visualizations.
-Here's we'll collect some posts about our processes and work.
+Here we will collect some posts about our processes and work.

 <div class="row mt-3">